New York IT Leadership Forum 2026 Banner

 Multi-Purpose Room

-IT Leadership Programs: Progress and Updates from the New York State Forum
+IT Leadership Programs: Updates from the New York State Forum

 Multi-Purpose Room

-Join us for an insightful update on the New York State Forum’s IT Leadership Programs and the progress made since last year’s forum.
-Designed to cultivate excellence in public sector technology leadership, these programs have evolved to address emerging challenges, enhance professional development, and expand opportunities for IT leaders across the state.
+Join us for an insightful update on the New York State’s Forum’s IT Leadership Programs and the progress made since last year’s forum.
+Designed to cultivate excellence in public sector technology leadership, these programs have evolved to address emerging challenges, enhance professional development, and expand opportunities for IT leaders across the State.

 Fran Reiter, Executive Director, New York State Forum